 - Distefano, J. & Mazevski, M. (2012).
 “Creating Value with Diverse Teams in Global Management.”
 Organizational Dynamics.

 - Chemaly, S. (2018).
 Rage Becomes Her.
 New York: Atria Books

 - Hunt, V., Prince, S., Dixon-Fyle, S. & Yee, L (2017) Delivering Through Diversity.
 New York: McKinsey & Co.

-To recruit and retain top talent from diverse backgrounds, leaders can create a culture of safety and belonging for everyone in their organization.
-With a PhD in Adult Education, Amy works with CEO’s, management teams and group leaders to successfully onboard new recruits by shifting from a mono-cultural to multicultural mindset by developing the skills for cultural intelligence.
-Learn the skills in six 1.5-hour long Workshops.
+If there’s someone in your network who would benefit from having this information, please feel free to share.
+To recruit, retain and promote top talent from diverse backgrounds, leaders can create a culture of safety and belonging for everyone in their organization.
+With a PhD in Adult Learning, Dr. Amy works with CEO’s, management teams and group leaders to develop the skills and heart for cultural intelligence so people can feel free to talk and work with just about anyone!
 For more information, contact: Amy@EmpoweringPartners.com